 Take a look at the label before you buy food for your pup.
 No matter if it’s treats or kibble, you should pause to learn what you’re feeding your dog.
 Remember some of the terms are marketing gimmicks and don’t have real consequences in food quality.

-If you’re looking for snacks you can trust, we’ve got you covered.
-Check out our healthy treats that make your pup happy and feed a dog in need.
+And if you’re looking for snacks you can trust, we’ve got you covered.
+Check out these healthy treats that make your pup happy and feed a dog in need.